Blog Post

 State the problem your company solves.
 Be specific.
 Quantify the pain.
 "Small businesses waste 14 hours per week on manual invoicing" is better than "invoicing is a pain point."

 One problem per deck.
-If you are solving multiple problems, pick the one that is biggest and most urgent.
-This is the slide that kills most decks.
-Get it right.
+If you're solving multiple problems, pick the one that's biggest and most urgent, because this is the slide that kills most decks.

 Slide 3: Solution